We recommend that you look for the following before using any online pharmacy:

 See our list of Rogue Pharmacies for more information.

-In the U.S., unlike regular prescription drugs, which are regulated by the FDA, most products with a high potential for addiction and abuse are regulated by the U.S. DEA and called controlled substances.
-U.S. pharmacies that sell controlled substances must have a license to do so, which is issued by the DEA.
+In the U.S., most prescription drug products with a high potential for addiction and abuse are regulated by the U.S. Drug Enforcement Administration, as well as by the FDA.
+Prescription drugs regulated by the DEA are called controlled substances.
+Popular controlled substances include Adderall, hydrocodone, Oxycontin, Valium, and Xanax.
+Whereas regular prescription drugs such as Lipitor, Nexium, and Viagra are regulated by the FDA but not by the DEA.
+U.S. pharmacies that sell controlled substances must have a special license issued by the DEA.
 View a list of controlled substances.

 Unfortunately, some “rogue” pharmacies sell controlled substances to consumers without requiring a prescription.
 Americans with a valid prescription may legally order controlled substances online if they are dispensed from a licensed U.S. pharmacy.
 Reputable Canadian and other non-U.S. pharmacies will not ship controlled substances to Americans into the U.S. The PharmacyChecker.com Verification Program is closed to all foreign pharmacies that offer to ship controlled substances into the United States.